-Please note that a list of acronyms and "short" names used in this document appears on page 20 of this document.
+1 Please note that a list of acronyms and "short" names used in this document appears on page 20 of this document.

-- Reduce the rate at which forests, open space, farmland and other undeveloped areas are being lost to development; and, - Promote and accelerate development in urban and suburban areas or other growth areas identified through sound planning.
+- Make developed areas healthier, more appealing places with cleaner air, cleaner water, and more parks and open space; - Reduce the rate at which forests, open space, farmland and other undeveloped areas are being lost to development; and, - Promote and accelerate development in urban and suburban areas or other growth areas identified through sound planning.

 To that end, the DEP is making significant regulatory changes that will strengthen protection of New Jersey's drinking water supplies and other vital natural resources by imposing stricter standards for development in environmentally sensitive areas.
-The regulatory changes will also streamline and expedite the permitting process and dedicate funding for infrastructure and parks in Smart Growth areas that are considered appropriate for development.
+The regulatory changes will also streamline and expedite the permitting process and dedicate funding for infrastructure and parks in smart growth areas that are considered appropriate for development.

-To advance the State's efforts to incorporate Smart Growth objectives into State policies and financing programs, the DEP initially made two significant changes to the Financing Program in FFY2003 which are being continued in the current Priority System.
-The first change involves modified the percentage of project costs the DEP and the Trust provide to project sponsors.
+To advance Governor McGreevey's efforts to incorporate smart growth objectives into State policies and financing programs, the DEP initially made two significant changes to the Financing Program in FFY2003 which are being continued in the current Priority System proposal.
+The first change involves modifying the percentage of project costs the DEP and the Trust provides to project sponsors.
 Traditionally, project sponsors received a loan for half of the project costs from the Trust at market rate and a loan for the remaining project costs from the DEP at 0% interest.
 Under the Smart Growth Financing Package, the DEP provides 75% of the project costs at 0% interest, while the Trust provides 25% of the project costs at market rate to that portion of a project that serves Urban Centers and Complexes as designated by the State Planning Commission.
 To date, the State Planning Commission has designated Atlantic City, Camden, Elizabeth, Jersey City, New Brunswick, Newark, Paterson and Trenton as Urban Centers and one Urban Complex, the Hudson County Urban Complex, which includes the following municipalities: Bayonne, East Newark, Guttenberg, Harrison, Hoboken, Jersey City, Kearny, North Bergen, Secaucus, Union, Weehawken, and West New York.

-In addition, the DEP offers projects located in an Urban Center/Complex the "75/25" Funding Package provided the project has direct quality of life implications for the Urban Center/Complex.
+In addition, the DEP offers projects located in an Urban Center/Complex the "75/25" Funding Package provided the project has direct quality of life implications for the Urban Center/ Complex.
 An example of such a project would be odor controls for sludge management facilities (that serve areas beyond the Urban Center/Complex) located in an Urban Center that would reduce odors generated from the sludge management facilities and improve the air quality in the urban area.
 In addition, CSO abatement and land acquisition projects also qualified for the "75/25" Funding Package in the 2004 program.

 The second change relates to funding for reserve capacity.
 The DEP and the Trust adopted amendments to the Financing Program rules that allow the DEP to fully fund its share of reserve capacity costs at 0% interest for projects serving areas appropriate for growth.
 At this time, the DEP can fully fund its share of reserve capacity costs for projects that serve designated Urban Centers and Complexes.
-When DEP rulemaking is adopted that advances a tiered approach to natural resources protection, DEP will fund reserve capacity in all Smart Growth areas.
+When DEP rulemaking is adopted that advances a tiered approach to natural resources protection, DEP will fund reserve capacity in all smart growth areas.

-The following changes from the DEP's FFY2004 Priority System, Intended Use Plan and Project Priority List have been included in the FFY2005 Priority System.
+The following changes from the DEP's FFY2004 Priority System, Intended Use Plan and Project Priority List have been included in the FFY2005 Priority System proposal: